How to Hire a Local Employee in China?

 It is important for an individual who expects to receive a pension at a later age to keep contributing to the pension fund, even if he loses his/her job.
 If he/she waits for getting a new job before resuming the fund contribution, the count of 15 consecutive years will start all over again.

 As per China’s social insurance rules, the employers pay injury insurance costs for their employees.
 The general rate of this contribution varies between 0.5 to 3 percent of the employee’s monthly salary.

-In the event of an employee’s injury while he/ she is at work, the employer needs to provide a proof of accident to the insurance company.
-Once a quick verification is done, the treatment cost of the injured employee is covered by the social insurance.
+In the event of an employee’s injury, while he/ she is at work, the employer needs to provide proof of the accident to the insurance company.
+Once a quick verification is done, the treatment cost of the injured employee is covered by social insurance.